Ulle22/pdf-reports-eqa/README.md

 - manipulate the variables from input ang get more variables

 Output:
-- constructs the pdf report
+- constructs the pdf report and makes a csv file "Methods"